alex-alra-arteaga/nft-delegation-system/README.md

 ## Repository Structure

 The codebase is organized as follows:
-- docs/: Contains the developer thought process since the beginning of the project.
+- `docs/`: Contains the developer thought process since the beginning of the project.
 Design choices, changes, security considerations and future features have been documented on the go.
-- src/: Contains the 2 main contracts, DelegatorsRegistry and DelegatorAccount, and the interfaces they implement.
+- `src/`: Contains the 2 main contracts, DelegatorsRegistry and DelegatorAccount, and the interfaces they implement.
-- scripts/: Contains the multichain deployment scripts.
+- `scripts/`: Contains the multichain deployment scripts.
-- test/: Contains the tests for the 2 main contracts.
+- `test/`: Contains the tests for the 2 main contracts.
-    - test/unit/: Unit testing with 100% coverage, designed following the Branching Tree Technique, all branches and state transitions are tested under no developer assumptions since BTT is done previously the code writting begins.
+    - `test/unit/`: Unit testing with 100% coverage, designed following the Branching Tree Technique, all branches and state transitions are tested under no developer assumptions since BTT is done previously the code writting begins.
 All tests are run with fork testing Ethereum mainnet and staging real case scenarios, e.g. collecting UniswapV3 liquidity.
-    - test/invariants/: Invariants testing, specifically 'stateful fuzzing', since the invariants are put under breakage with changing program and environment states.
+    - `test/invariants/`: Invariants testing, specifically 'stateful fuzzing', since the invariants are put under breakage with changing program and environment states.
 Invariants are tested every run.
 In my case run it for 100_000_000 times with no breakage.
-    - test/symbolic/: Leveraging Halmos, a symbolic execution engine to formally verify/prove the correctness of the DelegatorAccount to explore paths that'd cause the delegator to lose NFTs ownership.
+    - `test/symbolic/`: Leveraging Halmos, a symbolic execution engine to formally verify/prove the correctness of the DelegatorAccount to explore paths that'd cause the delegator to lose NFTs ownership.
--env.example: Contains the environment variables that are used in the deployment scripts and fork testing.
+- `env.example`: Contains the environment variables that are used in the deployment scripts and fork testing.

 ## Technical Documentation

 ### Protocol Overview

 There are 2 main contracts in FortDel protocol:
-- DelegatorAccount: It is the intermediary contract between the delegator and the delegatee.
+- [DelegatorAccount](https://github.com/alex-alra-arteaga/nft-delegation-system/blob/main/src/DelegatorAccount.sol): It is the intermediary contract between the delegator and the delegatee.
 It is the endpoint for the delegator to approve their NFTs benefits to the delegatee.
 Has 2 possible paths to execute transactions with the NFT ownership as msg.sender, the direct one, where the delegators applied restrictions are enforced or not, and the indirect one, which involves a 2 step proposal process in order to execute any transaction.
-- DelegatorsRegistry: It is a multichain minimal proxy registry which stores the DelegatorAccount implementation address.
+- [DelegatorsRegistry](https://github.com/alex-alra-arteaga/nft-delegation-system/blob/main/src/DelegatorRegistry.sol): It is a multichain minimal proxy registry which stores the DelegatorAccount implementation address.
 It's the endpoint for delegators to create their own DelegatorAccount.

 ### FortDel High Level Sequence